zainnadeem/object-oriented-people-ios-0616/README.md

   * if NOT, it should return `NO`.

 **Advanced:** *Ideally this information would be saved in a readonly property with an overridden getter method.*
-<a href='https://learn.co/lessons/object-oriented-people' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/object-oriented-people' title='Object Oriented People'>Object Oriented People</a> on Learn.co and start learning to code for free.</p>